Experience history through a combination of engaging events while celebrating the Vevay, Switzerland County Bicentennial.

 From the time honored art of quilts to period entertainment to pioneer homesteads, three special events will provide a sensory look into our unique history.

 – Begin your experience with a “Patchwork of History” that features a quilt show spanning over 100 years along with history displays of social and service organizations that have a long term history in the county.
-The opening reception will be tomorrow (Friday) night from 4-7 p.m. at the Switzerland County Technology and Education Center at 708 West Seminary Street in Vevay.
+The opening reception will be Friday, October 4th from 4-7 p.m. at the Switzerland County Technology and Education Center at 708 West Seminary Street in Vevay.

-“Patchwork of History” will continue this Saturday, October 5th from 10 a.m. to 5 p.m.; and Sunday October 6th from noon to 5 p.m.
+“Patchwork of History” will continue on Saturday, October 5th from 10 a.m. to 5 p.m.; and Sunday October 6th from noon to 5 p.m.

 The most popular of all Chautauqua speakers, William Jennings Bryan, spoke in Vevay in 1917.
 So the Bicentennial Chautauqua will feature a return visit from Mr. Bryan, along with a local suffragette, music, dance and comedic relief of the era.